tomas-sucena/2023-FEUP-PFL-Proj2/README.md

 6. Finally, the parser descends the parse tree by going backwards in the chain of function calls.

+As such, this approach eliminates any conflict that could arise from parsing expressions with different precedences.

 ### Compilation

-Upon obtaining the ASTs, the next step is converting them into proper instructions, which will then be executed in the final phase.
-This phase is where the **compilation** itself takes place.
+Upon obtaining the ASTs, the next step is **compiling** them into proper instructions, which will then be executed in the final phase.

 Instead of targetting specific hardware i.e. compiling to architecture dependent instructions, we opted to compile to intermediate instructions - **bytecode** - which are then interpreted by PFL's **virtual machine**.
 This approach ensures PFL is a portable language, albeit at the cost of performance.